 Stephen Haunts is an experienced Software Developer and Leader who has worked across multiple business domains including Computer Games, Finance, and Healthcare Retail and Distribution.
 Stephen has worked in languages ranging from Assembler, various forms of BASIC, to C and C++, and then finding his love of C# and .NET.

-Course Overview [Autogenerated] Hi, everyone.
-My name is Steven Horns and welcomes my course managing product design and development projects as a product or project manager, effective planning of your products requirements and how you plan to run the project to essential.
-A key part of this is it will be able to create a draft project plan in his cause.
-We will look at how to create a drive project planned by following a seven step process.
-How to successfully seek feedback on your plan and then implement feedback comments.
-How to deal with negative criticism.
-We're finally we look a cookbook of different projects and product management tools that you can use, such as Gant charts, SWAT analysis, basing matrices, stakeholder matrices, cause and effect diagrams and finally, risk maps.
-The overall aim of this course is to help you a new products or project manager.
-Pick up the skills available to effectively drop a project plan, keep it maintains and help run a product development through to completion.
-This course is aimed at anyone that works in product development or project management, always looking to move into these areas.
-No prior experience is assumed by the end of the course you'll have everything you need.
-Spell to plan a project for product developments.
-If you find this course useful, that I have other courses in the floor site library that will help you, such as managing stakeholder relationships, innovation in the workplace, how to run effective meetings and agile fundamentals.
-I hope you'll join me.
-Stephen Horns on this journey to learn about product managements with my course managing product design and development projects here that poor sites.
+Course Overview Hi, everyone.
+My name is Steven Haunts, and welcome to my course, Managing Product Design and Development Projects.
+As a product or project manager, effective planning of your products' requirements and how you plan to run the projects are essential.
+A key part of this is it that you will be able to create a draft project plan.
+In this course, we'll look at how to create a draft project plan by following a seven‑step process, how to successfully seek feedback on your plan and then implement feedback comments, how to deal with negative criticism.
+Finally, we'll look at a cookbook of different projects and product management tools that you can use, such as Gantt charts, SWOT analysis, RACI matrices, stakeholder matrices, cause and effect diagrams, and, finally, risk maps.
+The overall aim of this course is to help you, a new product or project manager, pick up the skills to be able to effectively draw up a project plan, keep it maintained, and help run a product development through to completion.
+This course is aimed at anyone that works in product development or project management or is looking to move into these areas.
+No prior experience is assumed.
+By the end of the course, you'll have everything you need to be able to plan a project for product development.
+If you find this course useful, then I have other courses in the Pluralsight library that will help you, such as Managing Stakeholder Relationships, Innovation in the Workplace, How to Run Effective Meetings, and Agile Fundamentals.
+I hope you'll join me, Stephen Haunts, on this journey to learn about product management with my course, Managing Product Design and Development Projects here, at Pluralsight.